junghan0611/spacemacs/layers/+chat/rcirc/README.md

 ### Connecting behind a ZNC bouncer and storing the credentials in authinfo

-This methods is also secured since it uses authinfo [but]{.underline}
-you must secure your ZNC server configuration as well!
+This methods is also secured since it uses authinfo <span class="underline">but</span> you must secure your ZNC server configuration as well!

 ZNC is a popular bouncer which is easy to setup.
 A bouncer is a proxy that connects to your IRC channels on your behalf, instead of connecting